jasonravagli/gym-manager/README.md

 `mvn docker:start`

-Then if you simply run the jar the application will start and connect to the MySQL container.
+Then if you simply run the jar the application will start and connect to the MongoDB container.

 If you already have your MongoDB database you can tell the application to connect to it by specifying additional arguments from the command line.
 A complete view of the available arguments is provided specifying `--help` at the moment of execution: